 IPI Summer Training Program: Advanced Course in Diplomacy, Negotiation and Conflict Resolution

-UNITAR-IPI Fellowship Programme in Peacemaking and Preventive Diplomacy
+UNITAR-IPI Fellowship Program in Peacemaking and Preventive Diplomacy

 This annual program offers training in conflict analysis and mediation to mid- and senior-level UN staff, diplomats and representatives of regional organizations.
 The primary focus is on preventing and resolving disputes through the United Nations.
-Senior United Naitons staff members, including Special Representatives of the Secretary-General and renowned academics and practitioners serve as resource persons for the programme to discuss the latest knowledge and practices in the field.
-The training programme is hosted in Oslo, Norway.
-The programme is supported by the Ministry of Foreign Affairs of Finland, the Royal Ministry of Foreign Affairs of Norway, the Ministry for Foreign Affairs of Sweden and the Government of Australia.
+Senior United Nations staff members, including Special Representatives of the Secretary-General and renowned academics and practitioners serve as resource persons for the program to discuss the latest knowledge and practices in the field.
+The training program is hosted in Oslo, Norway.
+The program is supported by the Ministry of Foreign Affairs of Finland, the Royal Ministry of Foreign Affairs of Norway, the Ministry for Foreign Affairs of Sweden and the Government of Australia.

 African Junior Professionals Program

-Since 2008, IPI has worked in partnership with the Peace and Security Fellowship program of King’s College London in bringing a select group of young African scholars to New York to study the evolving role of the United Nations on African peace and security issues.
-The African Junior Professionals Fellows Program provides the scholars with intensive exposure to the work of the United Nations Secretariat, as well as interaction with New York-based academic institutions and think tanks.
+Since 2008, IPI has worked in partnership with the African Leadership Centre of King’s College London to bring a select group of African scholars to New York to study the evolving role of the United Nations on African peace and security issues.
+The African Junior Professionals Fellowship Program provides the scholars with intensive exposure to the work of the UN Secretariat, as well as interaction with New York-based academic institutions and think tanks.
 The one-month program is by invitation only and aims to develop the skills of the next generation of professionals who will be engaged in managing, and ultimately leading, African institutions in the coming years.
-IPI has hosted 25 scholars since the program began.
+IPI has hosted 41 African scholars since the program began.